 The Population Register Centre maintains version management of the documents and archives all certificate policy and certification practice statement documents.
 Typographic corrections and changes of contact details may be made with immediate effect.

-- 1. All sections of the Certificate Policy and Certification Practice Statement can be modified by informing the stakeholders of the principal upcoming changes 30 days before their entry into force. - 2.
-Sections that the Population Register Centre does not deem to have significant effect on certificate holders and relying parties may be modified with communication 14 days before the modifications enter into force.
+All sections of the Certificate Policy and Certification Practice Statement can be modified by informing the stakeholders of the principal upcoming changes 30 days before their entry into force.